autonome/metafluff/posts/2002/03/dare-obasanjo-k5-article-what-do-you-know-about-xml-and-databases/index.md

 ---
 layout: post
-title: Dare Obasanjo K5 Article: What do you know about XML and Databases?
+title: "Dare Obasanjo K5 Article: What do you know about XML and Databases?"
 published_at: 2002-03-17
 date: 2002-03-17
 tags: xml XML Databases